KiranKumarAlugonda/mean-seed/README.md

 # MEAN (Mongo Express Angular Node) stack
 *MongoDB Express.js AngularJS Node.js + Grunt Jasmine*

 This is project is meant to be a starting point for full stack javascript HTML5 websites and mobile apps (cross platform, responsive, can optionally be wrapped with TriggerIO, Phonegap, etc.).
-It's meant to be:
+- It's meant to be:
-- more specific than barebones language specific seeds such as angular-seed so you can start out with core user functionality (login, sign up, forgot password) out of the box, BUT:
+	- more specific than barebones language specific seeds such as angular-seed so you can start out with core functionality such as user login, sign up, forgot password, etc. out of the box, BUT:
 	- broad and modularized enough to be used for a wide variety of applications.
 Angular and Node are the core technologies and Express, Mongo (using mongodb-native) and Grunt are pretty heavily integrated but all other technologies can be swapped as needed with a little bit of work.

 - mongodb-native is used (rather than mongoose) as the npm plugin for the node-mongoDB interface.
 - Other key technologies used: